“Sinigang na Bangus, or Milkfish in sour broth, it’s one of the most common dish in the Philippines. Bangus is considered the national fish”.

 - Add hot water and bring to a boil.

-- Once boiling, add ground pepper, fish stock powder, salt, Sinigang powder, fish and simmer for three minutes.
+- Once boiling, add ground pepper, fish stock powder, salt, Sinigang powder, fish and simmer for 3 minutes.

-- Add Green beans and water spinach stalk, keep simmering for five minutes with lid on over a medium heat.
+- Add Green beans and water spinach stalk, keep simmering for 5 minutes with lid on over a medium heat.

-- Once vegetables are almost cooked, add water spinach leaves and cook for additional two minutes.
+- Once vegetables are almost cooked, add water spinach leaves and cook for other 2 minutes.